rsha256/ATCS/README.md

   - Implemented Doubly LinkedLists from my own ListNode class

 ## Unit 2: Sorts and Searching
 - Discussed and researched efficiency through Big-O notation and various algorithms and operations and each of their respective time complexities.
-Notable labs include: Quadratic Sort Lab:
+Notable labs include: Quadratic Sort Lab\*:
   - Create 3 graphs using data from using  bubble sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.
   - Create 3 graphs using data from using  insertion  sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.
   - Create 3 graphs using data from using  selection  sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.